divonisimon97/IT-Support-Help-Desk-Ticketing-System/README.md

 # <h1>IT Support Help Desk Ticketing System </h1>

 <h2>Description</h2>
-In this project, I focus on creating a ticketing system using MariaDB on a Apache web server assigned to a localhost.
-The goal is to set up a help desk ticketing system to track and manage IT support requests.
+This project showcases the setup of a help desk ticketing system using MariaDB and an Apache web server on a localhost environment.
+The goal is to create an efficient system for tracking and managing IT support requests, simulating a real-world help desk workflow.
 <br />